When Will We Know The Winner? Time Frames For 6 Key States

 Pennsylvania (20 electoral votes)

 As of Wednesday morning, the state's vote reporting process was only 64% complete.
+Secretary of State Kathy Boockvar said Wednesday that more than 50% of the state's mail-in ballots have been counted, but there are still millions left and there may not be complete results from the state before the end of the day.

-Secretary of State Kathy Boockvar has said the "overwhelming majority" of ballots will be tallied by Friday, Nov.
-6.
+Boockvar has said previously the "overwhelming majority" of ballots will be tallied by Friday.

 Pennsylvania law requires officials to wait until the morning of Election Day to process mail-in ballots.
 The state accepts ballots postmarked by Nov.
 3 as long as they arrive within three days.